Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 A Blast from the Past

-It’s not every day that the backstory of a methodology helps us understand how it operates today, but with Six Sigma, that’s exactly the case.
+It’s not every day that the background of a methodology helps us understand how it operates now, but with Six Sigma, that’s exactly the case.

-The story begins in the 1980s at Motorola.
-The company that was facing serious quality issues: they were producing thousands of cell phones and having a significant number of them malfunction.
+The story begins at Motorola.
+Around 40 years ago, this business was facing serious quality and financial issues: they were producing thousands of cell phones and having a significant number of them malfunction.

-Organizations recognized that achieving Six Sigma quality required not only technical expertise but also cultural change and leadership commitment.
+Thus, managers recognized that achieving Six Sigma quality required not only technical expertise but also cultural change and leadership commitment, and started integrating Six Sigma principles into broader frameworks.

-The term began to symbolize both statistical excellence and organizational agility.
+By the 2000s, the meaning of the “Six Sigma” term expanded beyond statistics, and it began to symbolize both operational excellence and organizational agility.

 - Understanding customer needs and expectations.